JonTDean/project_prometheus/docs/algorithms/murmur3.md

       - **Asymptotic Runtime and Efficiency**: The incorporation of Murmur3, coupled with xxHash, supports a double hashing mechanism aiming for **O(1)** average-case time complexity for essential operations, significantly boosting the MuxMuxHashTable's performance in managing ACO heuristic information.

+- [x] **Debug and Logging**:
+	  Implement debugging and logging mechanisms to monitor Murmur3's performance and identify any potential issues or inefficiencies.